swlkr/ryzz/README.md

 On compile, the `#[table]` macro runs `create table if not exists` or `alter table add column` for any new structs or struct fields ryzz hasn't seen before.

-- Schema migrations are one-way, append-only.
+- Schema migrations only ever create table or alter table add column.
 Inspired by [trevyn/turbosql](https://github.com/trevyn/turbosql)
-- When `Database::new()` is called, the append migrations are run
+- When `<Your Table>::table(&db).await?` is called, the migrations are run.